Goodbye, Old Holland, I’m done with you.

 The lead-based whites–flake white and cremnitz white–are the backbone of oil painting.
 The other whites-zinc and titanium–simply do not compare.
 OH, as a sop to artists who refuse to pay their high prices, offers flake white #1 which is a blend of real flake white and zinc white.
 The price, while lower than that of pure flake white ($84), is still extremely high.
 My guess is that flake white #1 is 90% zinc and 10% flake white.

-I bought a batch of flake white #1 some time back but I haven’t used for awhile.
+I bought a batch of flake white #1 some time back but I haven’t used it for awhile.
 I use pure flake white from other brands, mostly RGH, Blue Ridge, Utrecht, and W&N. It was high time to put flake white #1 through its paces.
 I mixed my usual assortment of warm and cool grays and flesh tones with it (you can see them in the center of the palette in this photo) and started working on the painting on the easel.

 Flake white #1 handles like zinc white rather than real flake white.
 It’s stiff and unresponsive–yeech.
 I hate it.
 I scrapped off the offending mixtures, as you can see in this photo, and started fresh with mixtures made with flake white from Utrecht.

-I won’t use my supply of a half-dozen tubes of flake white #1 for anything other than grounds.
+I won’t use my supply of half-dozen tubes of flake white #1 for anything other than grounds.
 That’s a steep price for something I usually reserve for student-grade paint.

 I won’t buy OH paints any longer.